elisa-laviolette/archeosync/README.md

 - **Data.gpkg Processing**: Automatically processes data.gpkg files from field projects
 - **Layer Merging**: Merges Objects, Features, and Small Finds layers from multiple projects
 - **Duplicate Detection**: Automatically filters out features that already exist in the current project's Objects, Features, and Small Finds layers
-- **Smart Feature Comparison**: Uses unique signatures based on attributes and geometry to identify duplicates
+- **Smart Feature Comparison**: Uses unique signatures based on attributes and geometry to identify duplicates (excluding layer-specific feature IDs)
 - **Layer Creation**: Creates new "New Objects", "New Features", and "New Small Finds" layers in the project
 - **Feature Collection**: Collects all features from completed field recordings
 - **Automatic Archiving**: Moves imported field projects to the configured archive folder after successful import